Fearless (gamer): Personal life

 In 2021, Lee spoke out against racism during the COVID-19 pandemic that he and his teammates had experienced while in the United States.
 During a live-stream on Twitch, he recounted how people on the street would, among other things, approach him and "pretend to fucking cough".
 Lee also explained how he would wear his team jersey in an effort to detract people from harassing him.
 The segment was taken, translated, and posted to Twitter by Florida Mayhem manager Jade Kim on April 6, 2021.
 After one day, the post gained over 300,000 views.
-Several individuals and organizations released statements in response to post, including Activision Blizzard and Envy Gaming owner Mike Rufail, and Andbox.
+Several individuals and organizations released statements in response to post, including Activision Blizzard, Envy Gaming owner Mike Rufail, and Andbox.